Welcome to Wessex! We hope you will enjoy your time with us.

 STC trainee representatives

 The respiratory Specialty Training Committee (STC) has trainee representation.
-Your current representatives are Ellie Cox, Afaq Afridi, Henry Harcourt, and Georgie Courquin.
+Your current representatives are Henry Harcourt, Georgie Courquin and Ngu Khine.
 We are also responsible for the running of the website and coordinating the training days.
-The inbox is monitored on a reasonably frequent basis but as the trainee representatives do this work in their own time, please do not expect rapid responses.
+The inbox is monitored on a reasonably frequent basis but as the trainee representatives do this work in their own time (or SDT) please do not expect rapid responses.
 If you have an urgent query, you should use the WhatsApp group and one of the pool of trainees will be able to help.

 Rotations

-Everyone must rotate through ICU at either Salisbury, Southampton, or Portsmouth.
-You will also be expected to gain experience in cystic fibrosis, pulmonary hypertension, and lung transplantation.
-More details on how to arrange this will be uploaded soon.
+Everyone must rotate through ICU usually at either Southampton, or Portsmouth.
+You will also be expected to gain experience in cystic fibrosis, pulmonary hypertension, and lung transplantation, usually in ST5 and 6 but opportunities may arise sooner and it will make later training easier if can can take them

 Training days

-Throughout your time in Wessex you will be expected to run at least one of our respiratory training days.
+Throughout your time in Wessex you will be expected to run at least one of our respiratory training days, usually two.
 These happen monthly apart from August.
-We try and run two face-to-face per year (kindly sponsored by drug representatives) and the rest will be on Zoom.
+We try run a mix of face-to-face (kindly sponsored by drug representatives) and virtual.
 More information on this can be found here.

 Ultrasound training

 You will be encouraged to become ultrasound competent as early as possible so that you can get stuck in with pleural procedures – a large part of the respiratory registrar workload!
 The new ultrasound curriculum contains a nice flowchart on what you need for your logbook to get your sign off.
 You need to follow the pathway to gain Primary Operator status.
-The BTS training standards are linked here – the DOPS form is contained in the supplementary material.
+The BTS training standards are linked here – the DOPS form is contained in the supplementary material and needs a consultant signature then scanning into your Portfolio.

 ARCP